 There are a number of clinics and care centres collecting data about people with MND for the MND Register.
 The data are collected as part of routine clinic visits, so you can also talk to the team at your MND clinic.

-The MND Register of England, Wales and Northern Ireland ('the MND Register') is a research study funded by the MND Association, and led by Professor Ammar Al-Chalabi at King’s College London and Professor Kevin Talbot at University of Oxford.
-It aims to collect information about every person living with MND.
+The MND Register is funded by the MND Association and led by Professor Ammar Al-Chalabi at King’s College London and Professor Kevin Talbot at Oxford University.

-We are grateful for the support of the Betty Messenger Charitable Foundation and a family trust that wishes to stay anonymous, enabling us to fund this project.
+We are grateful for the support of a family trust that wishes to remain anonymous, in enabling us to fund this project.